-- Represented large retail bank against age and disability discrimination claims brought by branch manager who was discharged for opening multiple non-productive checking accounts in names of family members as a means of inflating branch's performance data.
-District Court decision granting summary judgment in favor of bank was affirmed by Third Circuit.
+Represented a large retail bank against age and disability discrimination claims brought by a branch manager who was discharged for opening multiple, non-productive checking accounts in the names of family members as a means of inflating the branch’s performance data.
+The district court’s decision granting summary judgment in favor of the bank was affirmed by the Third Circuit.

-- Represented retail bank against age and sex discrimination claims asserted by a sales representative who was discharged for failing to meet performance objectives.
-The district court denied bank's motion for summary judgment based upon alleged statements attributed to the plaintiff's supervisors which court found to constitute direct evidence of discrimination.
-Notwithstanding those alleged comments, and the district court's decision to give a Price Waterhouse mixed motive jury instruction, the jury returned a verdict in favor of the bank on both the age and sex discrimination claims.
+Represented a retail bank against age and sex discrimination claims asserted by a sales representative who was discharged for failing to meet performance objectives.
+The district court denied the bank’s motion for summary judgment based upon alleged statements attributed to the plaintiff’s supervisors, which the court found to constitute direct evidence of discrimination.
+Notwithstanding those alleged comments, and the district court’s decision to give a Price Waterhouse mixed motive jury instruction, the jury returned a verdict in favor of the bank on both the age and sex discrimination claims.

-- Represented steel manufacturer in case involving age discrimination claims asserted by four individuals whose employment as supervisors was terminated as part of a company-wide reduction in force.
-Following a consolidated non-jury trial, the District Court entered findings of fact and conclusions of law in favor of company with respect to the claims of all four plaintiffs.
+Represented a steel manufacturer in a case involving age discrimination claims asserted by four individuals whose employment as supervisors was terminated as part of a company-wide reduction in force.
+Following a consolidated non-jury trial, the district court entered findings of fact and conclusions of law in favor of the company with respect to the claims of all four plaintiffs.

-- Represented refractory manufacturer in separate actions filed by two technical employees who asserted claims that company discriminated against them because of age by terminating their employment as part of reduction in force.
-Cases were tried separately and defense verdicts were returned by juries in both actions.
+Represented a refractory manufacturer in separate actions filed by two technical employees who asserted claims that the company discriminated against them because of age by terminating their employment as part of a reduction in force.
+The cases were tried separately and defense verdicts were returned by juries in both actions.

-- Represented pump manufacturer against claims that the termination of the plaintiff's employment constituted age discrimination and also violated the terms of a collective bargaining agreement.
-Following one-week trial, jury returned a verdict in favor of company with respect to all claims asserted by plaintiff.
+Represented a pump manufacturer against claims that the termination of the plaintiff’s employment constituted age discrimination and also violated the terms of a collective bargaining agreement.
+Following a one-week trial, the jury returned a verdict in favor of the company with respect to all claims asserted by the plaintiff.

-- Represented insurance company against claim asserted by employee who alleged that she had been discriminatorily denied a promotion to a supervisory position because of her race.
-Following a non-jury trial, the District Court entered judgment in favor of company.
-The plaintiff appealed to the Third Circuit, arguing that the District Court had incorrectly rejected expert testimony proffered by the plaintiff based on statistics showing that black employees were underrepresented in supervisory and management positions within the company.
-The Third Circuit affirmed the District Court's judgment in favor of company.
+Represented an insurance company against a claim asserted by an employee who alleged that she had been discriminatorily denied a promotion to a supervisory position because of her race.
+Following a non-jury trial, the district court entered judgment in favor of the company.
+The plaintiff appealed to the Third Circuit, arguing that the district court had incorrectly rejected expert testimony proffered by the plaintiff based on statistics showing that black employees were underrepresented in supervisory and management positions within the company.
+The Third Circuit affirmed the district court’s judgment in favor of the company.

-- Represented pipe coupling manufacturer against an age discrimination claim asserted by a plant maintenance manager whose employment was terminated for poor performance.
-Following trial, jury returned a verdict in favor of the employer.
+Represented a pipe coupling manufacturer against an age discrimination claim asserted by a plant maintenance manager whose employment was terminated for poor performance.
+Following trial, the jury returned a verdict in favor of the employer.

-- Represented chemical manufacturer in five separate actions brought by current and former female employees, in which the employees alleged that they have been discriminated against because of their sex in various promotion and compensation decisions.
-The plaintiffs supported their individual discrimination claims with proffered testimony by statistical expert concerning alleged disparities between the number of males and females in management positions in the company, as well as differences in compensation received by males and females in similar job classifications.
-Company filed a Daubert motion to exclude this statistical testimony based on argument and testimony of its own expert that the methodology employed by the plaintiffs' expert was unreliable.
-Following a two-day hearing, the district court granted company's motion and ruled that testimony by the plaintiffs' expert was inadmissible.
+Represented a chemical manufacturer in five separate actions brought by current and former female employees, in which the employees alleged that they had been discriminated against because of their sex in various promotion and compensation decisions.
+The plaintiffs supported their individual discrimination claims with proffered testimony by a statistical expert concerning alleged disparities between the number of males and females in management positions in the company, as well as differences in compensation received by males and females in similar job classifications.
+The company filed a Daubert motion to exclude this statistical testimony based on the argument and testimony of its own expert that the methodology employed by the plaintiffs’ expert was unreliable.
+Following a two-day hearing, the district court granted the company’s motion and ruled that the testimony by the plaintiffs' expert was inadmissible.
 The cases eventually were resolved prior to trial.